Yearning for the Human Touch

 It was in this vein that Vero was started: our founder, who was living in Italy for many years, where her husband was a baker making hand made artisanal pasta, bread and sweets every day, following years of tradition.
 Besides food, she got into wine, studying to become a sommelier in Italy.
 She had a full immersion in a world where small batch, farm-to-glass wines and hand crafted foods were the norm, not the exception.

 The products that we curate are made by farmers tending to their land and then crafting a product which expresses the place and natural elements from where it is from.
-As a result, the wines, olive oils and other foods we import and sell have tactility, texture and imperfection, all signs of not only being human made but also nature made.
+As a result, the wines, olive oils and other specialty foods we import and sell have tactility, texture and imperfection, all signs of not only being human made but also nature made.

 Hmm… despite the peculiarities of 2025, it seems that we are well positioned for what people will be yearning for in 2026?
 What do you think?…